maspai/ci_migration/README.md

 Above example uses syntax of [Eloquent ORM](https://laravel.com/docs/5.8/eloquent) for the callback.

 ### Run the seed
-- `php index.php seed run SEED_NAME` will run a seed file, while
+- Run `php index.php seed run SEED_NAME` in console will run a seed file, while
 - `php index.php seed` will run all seed files

 # Running Migrations and Seeds in Web Browser